MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-sdk-advanced.md

 ### Refresh job status

-After submitting, you can check on the status of the job by calling the `refresh` method.
-Each time `refresh` is called the job metadata gets refreshed.
+After submitting the job, you can check on the status of the job by calling the `refresh` method.
+Each time `refresh` is called, the job metadata gets refreshed.

 ```py
 job.refresh()